zeusro/God-Theory/docs/source/chapter_7.en.md

 However, in a patriarchal society, most Chinese people care too much about “face,” so they refuse to do this.
 This perfectly explains why, in 2020, I came across that heartbreaking painting titled 张秩杰.

 Reality is not mythology.
 Crossing social classes is sometimes nothing more than a fantasy.

+Just like in Buddhist theory, there is a distinction between the "six realms," where different groups of beings live in different spaces.